Shivawkes/PublicAudio/README.md

 http://freemusicarchive.org/music/sawsquarenoise/OverHeated_Alfa_02/

 *********** CURRENTLY NON-FUNCTIONAL *************<br />
-http error load failed with status 404. load of media resource - for some reason the path to the mp3 file is wrong
+http error load failed with status 404. load of media resource - for some reason the path to the mp3 file in playTrack.js is wrong<br />
 TODO:<br />
-Only load on login screen
+Only load on login screen<br />
-Select track from library
+Select random track from library